HouzuoGuo/laitos/doc/Daemon: mail server.md

 Then send a test mail with subject, text, and attachments to any name under `MyDomains` (e.g. `i@howard-blog.org`).
 Wait a short moment, check the inbox on any of `ForwardTo` address (e.g. `howard@gmail.com`), the test mail should arrive at all of the `ForwardTo` addresses.

+To try the toolbox command processor, send a test mail with any subject, and write down toolbox command in the mail body.
+Send it out, wait a short moment, and check the sender's inbox for command response.

+Don't forget to put password PIN in front of the toolbox command!

 ## Tips
 Mail servers are often targeted by spam mails.
 But don't worry, use a personal mail service that comes with strong spam